The Question We're Not Asking

 This is precisely the scenario in which a dynamic mechanism proves its worth.
 If displacement stays low — say 5–10% of the workforce — the formula produces a tax rate of perhaps 3–5% on AI company revenue.
 At that level, it is a rounding error for an industry generating trillions in annual sales.
 It builds a modest stabilization fund that sits quietly as insurance, costing the economy essentially nothing.
 The administrative infrastructure hums along in the background, dormant but ready.

-If Sam Altman's vision materializes — AI makes everything so cheap that $15,000 a year provides a higher standard of living than $40,000 does today — the UBI target drops, the displacement inputs fall, and the rate shrinks further.
+If Sam Altman's vision materializes — AI makes everything so cheap that $15,000 a year provides a higher standard of living than $40,000 does today — the benefit target drops, the displacement inputs fall, and the rate shrinks further.
 The mechanism celebrates good news by getting out of the way.
 A formula-based tax does not presume catastrophe.
 It prepares for it while self-correcting if catastrophe does not arrive.

 Now consider the alternative: no mechanism in place, and the pessimistic scenario unfolds.
 Displacement hits 30, 40, 50 percent over a decade.
 Tax revenue collapses.
 Congress, gridlocked in the best of times, faces simultaneous demands to fund a massive safety net and replace hundreds of billions in lost revenue — all while navigating the most intense corporate lobbying campaign in history from an AI industry that is, by then, the most powerful economic force on Earth.
 The legislation that emerges from that crisis will be written in panic, shaped by populist rage, and almost certainly worse for everyone — including the industry — than a formula calmly enacted years earlier.